 Now’s not the time to worry about what picture frames to buy or what smart home gadgets you’re going to install.

-Now’s the time to make sure you’re home is equipped with the basic necessities.
+Now’s the time to make sure you’re home is equipped with the necessities.

 These are the things you should buy either before you move in, or within the first couple weeks.

-Homeowners and flood insurance (especially if you are in a flood zone) is essential to have prior to moving in.
+Homeowners and flood insurance (especially if you are in a flood zone) is essential to have before moving in.
 Unless you are paying in cash, mortgage companies won’t give you a loan without it.

 Your house will likely be the most expensive asset you ever purchase.
 Make sure you have complete coverage from an insurance carrier that has a strong reputation and financial stability.
-Work with an agent you can trust that will explain exactly what is and isn’t covered so you understand completely.
+Work with an agent you can trust that will explain what is and isn’t covered, so you understand completely.

 Before you move in, call your local utility companies and make sure to set up accounts for water, gas/oil, electricity, cable, and internet.
 Schedule them to turn on the day you close on your house.